learnk8s/learnk8s.io/src/bsk201903/ingressApiGateway.md

     service: api-backend
 ```

-The novel approach is interesting because in a single place you can define all the routing for your Deployments and Pods.
+The novel approach is convenient because in a single place you can define all the routing for your Deployments and Pods.

-However, having YAML as free text within an annotation could lead to errors and confusion.
+**However, having YAML as free text within an annotation could lead to errors and confusion.**

 If you wish to apply rate limiting to your API, this is what it looks like in Ambassador: